Michigan Transfer Agreement (MTA)

 submitted to and processed by the Registrar's Office.

-Effective Fall 2016, the following establishes the approved list of LCC courses under the six category requirements for the Michigan Transfer Agreement.
+The following establishes the approved list of LCC courses under the six category requirements for the Michigan Transfer Agreement.
 Only courses in which at least a 2.0 is received may be applied to this agreement.

 A course that is transferred to LCC from another college or university and is not equivalent to a specific LCC course may be used to satisfy MTA if it is a general education course, fits into one of the MTA areas, and meets LCC's MTA Guidelines.
 To have such a course considered for MTA, a student must obtain documentation about the course from the school where it was completed, and submit the documentation to the Registrar's Office.